Lakers vs. Hornets Game Preview & TV Info: Final Contest Of Seven-Game Road Trip

 PF: Jalen McDaniels

-Key Reserves: Brad Wanamaker, Caleb Martin, Bismack Biyombo
+Key Reserves: Brad Wanamaker, Cody Martin, Cody Zeller

 Have you subscribed to our YouTube channel?
 It’s the best way to watch player interviews, exclusive coverage from events, participate in live shows, and more!